h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 </p>

-> One important aspect of these deep learning models is that they can automatically learn hierarchical feature representations.
-This means that features computed by the first layer are general and can be reused in different problem domains, while features computed by the last layer are specific and depend on the chosen dataset and task.
-According to Yosinski et al. (2014), ‘if first-layer features are general and last-layer features are specific, then there must be a transition from general to specific somewhere in the network’.
-As a result, the convolutional base of our CNN — especially its lower layers (those who are closer to the inputs) — refer to general features, whereas the classifier part, and some of the higher layers of the convolutional base, refer to specialised features."(Pedro Marcelino)

-Therefore, when you are remodeling a pre-trained model for your tasks, you begin by removing the original Classifier, then you add a new classifier that fits your purposes, and lastly, you are required to fine-tune your model according to one of three strategies:
+Therefore, when you are remodeling a pre-trained model for your tasks, you begin by removing the original Classifier, then you add a new classifier that fits your purposes, and lastly, you fine-tune your model according to one of three strategies:

 - **Stradegy 1**: *Train the entire model*